Priscillanne/ToDoList_App/README.md

 ## 3.3 Github Challenges
 During the version control process using Github, a few challenges were encountered and addressed as follows:
 1. Preserving README.MD During Merging
-**Challenge:** When merging iteration branches into main, the README.md file from the iteration branch sometimes replaced the original main README content.
+* **Challenge:** When merging iteration branches into main, the README.md file from the iteration branch sometimes replaced the original main README content.
-**Solution:** After each merge,manually checked and restored the correct README.md content in the main branch by copy-pasting the intended version.
+* **Solution:** After each merge,manually checked and restored the correct README.md content in the main branch by copy-pasting the intended version.

 2. Tagging Timing
-**Challenge:** GitHub allows tags to be deleted, but merges are permanent.
+* **Challenge:** GitHub allows tags to be deleted, but merges are permanent.
 It was important to make sure everything was finalized before tagging and merging.
-**Solution:** I only applied tags like v1.0, v2.0, and v3.0 after rechecking all code, README files, and commit history to ensure correctness before merging.
+* **Solution:** I only applied tags like v1.0, v2.0, and v3.0 after rechecking all code, README files, and commit history to ensure correctness before merging.

 3. Sequential Uploads with Commit
-**Challenge:*8 Uploading and committing code section by section through the web interface required careful version control to avoid mixing features.
+* **Challenge:** Uploading and committing code section by section through the web interface required careful version control to avoid mixing features.
-**Solution:** I followed a consistent strategy of copy-pasting code feature-by-feature, committing with clear messages (feat:, fix:, etc.) to maintain a logical commit history.
+* **Solution:** I followed a consistent strategy of copy-pasting code feature-by-feature, committing with clear messages (feat:, fix:, etc.) to maintain a logical commit history.

-**4.0 Kanban Board**
+## 4.0 Kanban Board
-Kanban Board Screenshots: Screenshots of your Kanban board at three different stages can be refer to Kanban folders for the pictures.
+* ***Kanban Board Screenshots***: *Screenshots of your Kanban board at three different stages can be refer to Kanban folders for the pictures.*

 Did used GitHub Projects to create a Kanban board after completing the main development phases.
 The board had columns for Backlog, To Do, In Progress, Testing, and Done.Instead of planning tasks ahead, we mostly used the board to organize and track completed tasks from each iteration.
 This helped us confirm that all features were implemented correctly.